adamralph/domaindrivendesign/README.md

-domaindrivendesign
+DomainDrivenDesign
 ==================

-A .NET framework for building applications using Domain Driven Design.
+A .NET framework for building applications using domain driven design.